vvision/FrameRain/README.md

 * /getselection			GET 		Retrieve videos of a given selection idSelection

 * /selections					GET			Return the list of the selections (from directory selections; 1 file = 1 selection)

+TODO:
+* New route: /integrate POST 	Retrieve bookmarked videos from a profile userId website